 The new ownership, which had already brought back a version of the classic red sweaters, embraced the tradition and began selling plastic rats at the Bank Atlantic Center.
 It’s clear that the team has equally embraced the tradition too, often talking about the 1996 Cup run and how wonderful it is to see the fans involved again.
 Many players have even scooped up rats as souvenirs after key wins.

 Believe it or not, but the rats are actually becoming a storyline in the first round playoff series against the New Jersey Devils.
-The flying rodents seem to have gotten to certain Devil players, including Martin Brodeur.
+The flying rodents seem to have gotten to certain Devils players, including Martin Brodeur.
 The NHL has asked the Panthers organization to stop selling rats in the arena, after a few made their way onto the ice during game play.
 Of course, the Panthers claimed that these were due to Devils’ fans, trying to get their team an advantage.

 Whatever side you choose to believe, it’s hard to deny the tradition’s importance for Panthers fans.
-The reemergence of the rats, along with the team’s success, has reinvigorated a once lethargic fan base.
+The reemergence of the Florida Panthers rats, along with the team’s success, has reinvigorated a once lethargic fan base.
 Perhaps, if the Panthers continue to have success, the younger generation of Panthers fans will finally have fond memories of their own.